acarafat/fast_mathjax/trunk/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A MathJax plugin to show beautiful LaTex without slowing your website.
+A MathJax plugin to show beautiful LaTeX without slowing your website.

 == Description ==
-Want a MathJax plugin to show beautiful LaTex without slowing your website?
+Want a MathJax plugin to show beautiful LaTeX without slowing your website?
 Fast Mathjax will do that for you.

 Just add [mathjax] shortcode in the post or page you want to show a LaTex.
 MathJax will load only in that post or page.